Devil in Winter

 Devil in Winter is a masterclass in the marriage-of-convenience trope.
 Evangeline Jenner is a shy wallflower with a stutter, desperate to escape her abusive relatives.
 Sebastian, Lord St. Vincent, is a notorious rake who needs money.
 They strike a bargain: marriage in exchange for her inheritance and his protection.

-What makes it work is how Kleypas writes Sebastian's transformation.
+It works because how Kleypas writes Sebastian's evolution.
 He starts as the charming villain from previous books, genuinely selfish and morally gray.
 Evie isn't trying to redeem him, she just needs a husband who will keep her safe.
 His falling in love with her is gradual, unexpected, and completely undoes his carefully cultivated rakish persona.

 The power dynamic is interesting because Evie holds the financial cards despite being socially powerless.
 The marriage forces proximity, and proximity reveals Sebastian's capacity for devotion when he finally cares about someone besides himself.
 It's a redemption arc that feels earned because Evie doesn't do the work, Sebastian chooses to become worthy of her.